How To Save Money - Top Saving Tips

 Lisa MacColl is a writer, investor and former compliance consultant in the group retirement and individual wealth management fields.
 Lisa has written about personal finance for 14 years and currently writes about investing and investment providers for Wealthsimple.
 Lisa's past work has been published in Canadian Money Saver, Advisor’s Edge, CBC, and CreditCards.ca.
 She was a nominee for the 2015 Oktoberfest Women of the Year, Professional Category.
 Lisa holds an M.A. and B.A. from the Wilfrid Laurier University.

 You can open a traditional savings account at your bank.
-Or you can open cash account which is kind of like a chequeing and savings account combined.
-Using a cash account means you'll probably end up earning much more interest compared to your regular run of the mill savings account and you can also spend from the account.
+Or you can open a savings investment account online — and probably end up earning much more interest compared to your regular run of the mill savings account.

 That all sounds kind of… boring, right?
 And, you know what, it is kind of boring.
-But in personal finance, the boring stuff allows you to do exciting stuff like achieving financial freedom and not having to work any more as Michael Tempelmeyer, Portfolio Manager at Wealthsimple explains.
+But in personal finance, the boring stuff allows you to do exciting stuff like achieving financial freedom and not having to work any more as Brian Byrnes, Investment Adviser at Wealthsimple explains.

 "Saving money is important.
 Every time you set money aside you get a bit closer to achieving financial freedom."